Tips and tools for keeping kids active indoors. This post will save your sanity with a houseful of kids in the winter!

-Our three-bedroom condo was designed for a couple of professors who maybe had one child but were probably using one bedroom as an office and the other as a spare room – and that is the demographic living in most of these units in our neighborhood.
+Our three-bedroom condo was designed for a couple of professors who maybe had one child but were probably using one bedroom as an office and the other as a spare room.
 We have done a lot of creative adjusting to make the space family-friendly.
 The master bedroom is ENORMOUS, with a walk-in closet and then two sinks taking up precious square footage.
 I had always been frustrated by this waste of space, but it turns out that it is the perfect place to install a Gorilla Gym!

 The Gorilla Gym swing gets the most use in our home, but we cycle all of the other attachments through as well.
 The ladder is very popular, along with the trapeze.
 The kids find the knotted rope challenging, but they still ask for it pretty frequently.
-The red rings are least popular, probably because my kids don’t have the upper body strength they require – yet, at least!
+The red rings are least popular, probably because my kids don’t have the upper body strength they require – yet!
 They are getting stronger every day thanks to this toy!
-All of the attachments are stored in a net bag, and a carabiner system makes it easy to swap out attachments.
+All of the attachments are stored in a net bag.
+A carabiner system makes it easy to swap out attachments.

 This toy attaches very securely to a standard door frame using a clamping system.
 It can hold up to 300 pounds!
 Mike does pull-ups on it, and I have been on the swing several times – it is solid!

 Quadro Construction Kit: An Indoor Climbing Toy